alphastar-avi/Switch/README.md

    git clone https://github.com/alphastar-avi/Switch
    ```

-2. Open the project in Android Studio
+2. Open the project in Android Studio.

-3. Sync the project with Gradle files
+3. Sync the project with Gradle files.

-4. Build and run the application
+4. Build and run the application.